sinaveisi/sinaveisi/README.md

 **Medical Informatics** Specialist.

 I spent 7 years as a freelance Android and Wear OS developer.
-I know what it takes to ship an app to a phone or smartwatch—the architecture, the offline databases, the UI constraints.
+I know what it takes to ship an app to a phone or smartwatch.
 Today, I bring that hardcore engineering mindset to my real passion: AI that actually ships to a clinical setting.

 My focus has shifted from building standard mobile apps to engineering the underlying intelligent systems that power them.
 I bridge the gap between clinical research and deployable software.